stormlightlabs/volt/docs/internals/proxies.md

     If it’s an object/function, we recursively call `reactive()` so nested access stays reactive.
     Otherwise we return `signal.get()` which unwraps the value.

-This layered approach means `reactive()` objects are safe to embed in evaluator scopes—the same dangerous keys are filtered and every nested property remains reactive.
+This layered approach means `reactive()` objects are safe to embed in evaluator scopes.
+The same dangerous keys are filtered and every nested property remains reactive.

 ## Property Mutation (set trap)